V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

 ## The Benefits

-- **Relaxing Gameplay**: Focuses on non-combat activities like building, gardening, organizing events, and sending adventurers on quests.
+- Relaxing Gameplay: Focuses on non-combat activities like building, gardening, organizing events, and sending adventurers on quests.
-- **Immersive Experience**: Utilizes VRM technology for customizable avatars and Godot's XR capabilities for an engaging experience.
+- Immersive Experience: Utilizes VRM technology for customizable avatars and Godot's XR capabilities for an engaging experience.
-- **Dynamic Task Management**: The HTN planner ensures that tasks are generated based on player actions, providing a unique experience each time.
+- Dynamic Task Management: The HTN planner ensures that tasks are generated based on player actions, providing a unique experience each time.

 ## The Downsides

-- **Learning Curve**: Players unfamiliar with resource management games may find it challenging initially.
+- Learning Curve: Players unfamiliar with resource management games may find it challenging initially.
-- **Hardware Requirements**: Requires a VR-capable device, which may limit accessibility.
+- Hardware Requirements: Requires a VR-capable device, which may limit accessibility.

 ## The Road Not Taken

-- **Combat Mechanics**: Instead of focusing on relaxation, we could have included combat elements, but this would detract from the theme of relaxation.
+- Combat Mechanics: Instead of focusing on relaxation, we could have included combat elements, but this would detract from the theme of relaxation.
-- **Linear Storyline**: A fixed storyline could have been implemented, but dynamic task generation offers more replayability.
+- Linear Storyline: A fixed storyline could have been implemented, but dynamic task generation offers more replayability.

 ## The Infrequent Use Case

-- **Seasonal Events**: While the game includes various activities, seasonal events such as festivals or special quests tied to real-world holidays are not included.
+- Seasonal Events: While the game includes various activities, seasonal events such as festivals or special quests tied to real-world holidays are not included.
 These could add variety but would require additional development time and resources.

 ## In Core and Done by Us

-- **Core Development**: The V-Sekai development team will handle all core aspects of the game, including coding, art, and design.
+- Core Development: The V-Sekai development team will handle all core aspects of the game, including coding, art, and design.
-- **Community Contributions**: Open to contributions from the Godot XR community for additional content and features.
+- Community Contributions: Open to contributions from the Godot XR community for additional content and features.

 ## Status